 You do not choose a master's thesis advisor before applying.
 Applications, reviewed by a committee of the faculty, are selected for admission based on a combination of factors: academic performance, letters of recommendation, research experience, and research interests that are a good fit with the research interests of our faculty.
 Matriculated students are afforded the opportunity to interact with a number of faculty in seeking a good student-advisor match.

 The M.S. program results in a "terminal" master's degree;it is not related to the Ph.D. program and is not a pathway into the Ph.D. program in Mechanical Engineering.
 This program is not recommended for students wishing to pursue at PhD at Cornell.
-Financial aid in the form of research assistantships and teaching assistantships are not provided for the M.S. degree program.
+Financial aid is not provided for the M.S. degree program, this includes research assistantships and teaching assistantships.

 Marcia James Sawyer, Ph.D.